QuantConnect/lean-cli/README.md

 The Lean CLI supports multiple workflows.
 The examples below serve as a starting point, you're free to mix local and cloud features in any way you'd like.

-A locally-focused workflow (local development, local execution) with the CLI may look like this:
-1. `cd` into the Lean CLI project.
-2. Run `lean create-project "RSI Strategy"` to create a new project with some basic code to get you started.
-3. Work on your strategy in `./RSI Strategy`.
-4. Run `lean research "RSI Strategy"` to launch a Jupyter Lab session to work on research notebooks.
-5. Run a backtest with `lean backtest "RSI Strategy"`.
-This runs your backtest in a Docker container containing the same packages as the ones used on QuantConnect.com, but with your own data.

 A cloud-focused workflow (local development, cloud execution) with the CLI may look like this:
-1. `cd` into the Lean CLI project.
+1. `cd` into the Lean CLI directory.
 2. Run `lean cloud pull` to pull remotely changed files.
 3. Start programming locally and run backtests in the cloud with `lean cloud backtest "Project Name" --open --push` whenever there is something to backtest.
 The `--open` flag means that the backtest results will be opened in the browser when done, while the `--push` flag means that local changes are pushed to the cloud before running the backtest.
 4. Whenever you need to create a new project, run `lean create-project "Project Name"` and `lean cloud push --project "Project Name"` to create a new project containing some basic code and to push it to the cloud.
 5. When you're done for the moment, run `lean cloud push` to push all locally changed files to the cloud.

+A locally-focused workflow (local development, local execution) with the CLI may look like this:
+1. `cd` into the Lean CLI directory.
+2. Run `lean create-project "Project Name"` to create a new project with some basic code to get you started.
+3. Work on your strategy in `./Project Name`.
+4. Run `lean research "Project Name"` to launch a Jupyter Lab session to perform research in research notebooks.
+5. Run `lean backtest "Project Name"` to run a backtest whenever there's something to test.
+This runs your strategy in a Docker container containing the same packages as the ones used on QuantConnect.com, but with your own data.

 ## Commands